clpprs/clippers/README.md

 - [x] Make browse grid size and wrap better with min-width and probably a max-width too
 - [x] Sidebar subtitle positioning when changing from exclude to include
 - [ ] Include tags, episode and index in download="" filename
-- [ ] Re-process the clips without auto-cropping black bars out
+- [x] Re-process the clips without auto-cropping
 - [ ] Style headings better
 - [ ] Thumbnails
   - https://usefulangle.com/post/287/html-video-lazy-load
 - [ ] Consider different fonts
 - [x] Fix margins in context menu
 - [ ] ZIP downloads with https://github.com/Touffy/client-zip
-- [ ] Hover over tags in sidebar to highlight videos that match
+- [x] Hover over tags in sidebar to highlight videos that match
 - [ ] Page titles, maybe useEffect() ?
 - [ ] Use onMouseDown to remove the dragging thing on videos ?